zerebos/Trilium-MarkdownPreview/README.md

 ## Usage

-To make a note previewable, simply add the `#markdownPreview` attribute to it.
-(You may have to switch notes after).
+Create a code note with markdown type.
+Then, to make a note previewable, simply add the `#markdownPreview` attribute to it.
+(You may have to switch notes afterward for the preview to appear.)

 After that, just start writing in markdown on the code editor side.
 You'll see the preview update with you as you go.

 If you're going to add any images or styles to the note, it can be annoying to see the preview cards at the bottom.
 You can hide those by adding the `#hideChildrenOverview` native to Trilium.